PierreQuentel/bihan/README.md

 other attributes of `dialog`
 ----------------------------
-- `dialog.root` : path of document root in the server file system
+- `dialog.root` : path of document root in the server file system.

 - `dialog.environ` : WSGI environment variables.